hadolint/hadolint/README.md

 Try it out online: http://hadolint.lukasmartinelli.ch/

 A smarter Dockerfile that helps you build [best practice Docker images](https://docs.docker.com/engine/articles/dockerfile_best-practices/).
 The linter is parsing the Dockerfile into an AST and performs rules on top of the AST.
-Haskell is the ideal language for writing a Dockerfile linter because it makes parsing easy easy and allows integrating [Shellcheck](https://github.com/koalaman/shellcheck) at a later stage.
-The linter can be transpiled to JavaScript and is available online so you can copy paste your Dockerfile into the code editor.
+It additionally is using the famous [Shellcheck](https://github.com/koalaman/shellcheck) to lint the Bash code inside `RUN` instructions.

 ## Checks